 - Anticonvulsant, gabapentin (Neurontin), which is similar to pregabalin (Lyrica).

 In addition to medication, a variety of alternative and lifestyle approaches can help you deal with symptoms of pain.
 However, be aware that there is limited scientific evidence to support these approaches at this time.

-	Massage therapy can be very effective short-term.
-For the best results, look for a licensed massage therapist who has worked with fibromyalgia patients before.
+- Massage therapy can be very effective short-term.
+For the best results, look for a licensed massage therapist who has worked with fibromyalgia before.

-	Hydrotherapy (water therapy) can reduce pain during exercise and help you improve endurance and conditioning.
+- Hydrotherapy (water therapy) can reduce pain during exercise and help you improve endurance and conditioning.
 Exercising in a large pool may be easier because water has a buoying effect.
 Community centers, YMCAs and YWCAs have water exercise classes developed for people with arthritis and other conditions that may make exercise painful.
-To find a YMCA or YWCA in your area, check out http://www.ymca.net/find-your-y/.
-Some patients also find relief from the heat and movement provided by a whirlpool.
+Click here to find a YMCA or YWCA in your area.
+Some people also find relief from the heat and movement provided by a whirlpool.

 There is no known way to prevent fibromyalgia.
 Instead, the most important thing is to find a way to manage it and to find a health care team to help you.

 Once diagnosed, you should monitor your pain, noting activities that increase it and therapeutic approaches that reduce it.
 Repetitive activities may temporarily make things worse, such as sitting in one position for a long time.
 Pain can also flare when doing chores like cleaning, typing or driving for hours with your arms in the same tensed position.
 Even reading in a slumped position may trigger pain.

 The key is to make adjustments—change positions, take a quick break or give your back, arms or neck more support—before the pain worsens.
 You can also make adjustments to your cleaning routine, using lighter appliances to minimize muscular distress.